 How Brakes Work

-The brakes in our vehicles use what are known as hydraulics to transfer energy from our foot to the tires.
+The brakes in our vehicles use what are known as hydraulics to transfer energy from our feet to the tires.
 Hydraulics employ pressurized fluids to accomplish this task.
 Once your foot pushes the brake pedal, the force applied is amplified by mechanical leverage, then multiplied by the action of the brake booster.
 At this point, hydraulic fluid is forced around the entire braking system through a network of brake lines and hoses until ultimately reaching the disk brakes and drum brakes at each tire.
 Then, pressures is distributed equally, and friction is applied by the brake pads to slow the tires down.
 All components of the brake system must be working properly for optimal performance.

 Get an Inspection, Today!